SidOfc/mkdx/README.md

 ## `g:mkdx#settings.map.enable`

 If you'd rather full control over what is mapped, you can opt-out all together by setting it to `0`.
-**Note** that the plugin checks if a keybind exists before creating it.
+Note: that the plugin checks if a keybind exists before creating it.
 You can safely override every mapping this plugin sets.

 ```viml
 " :h mkdx-setting-map-enable